Tech Made Simple

 When you browse the web, the URL you type in must be translated into the website's IP address to see the page.
 A Domain Name System (DNS) serves as that translator.
 Each time you connect to the internet, your ISP assigns you to DNS servers in its infrastructure, but if those servers aren't fast and stable, it could bog down your internet experience.

-In that case, switching to a third-party DNS server might boost your internet speed.
-Many third-party DNS providers exist, but one of the most popular free options is Google Public DNS.
+Switching to a third-party DNS server might boost your internet speed.
+Many third-party DNS providers exist, but Google Public DNS is one of the most popular free options.
 You can use its address (8.8.8.8 or 8.8.4.4) to update your DNS settings.

-To do that, log back into your router admin, and open the LAN or DHCP server settings, and look for a DNS field, then fill in the address of your new DNS server.
+To change your DNS settings, log back into your router admin.
+Then, open the LAN or DHCP server settings, look for a DNS field, and fill in the address of your new DNS server.

 In homes larger than 3,000 square feet, getting a good WiFi signal from one corner to another can be a challenge.
 Multistory houses also pose an obstacle if the router isn't plugged into the broadband line somewhere in the middle.
 In these cases, you could benefit from using a wireless extender.
 A signal extender plugs into any outlet to rebroadcast and boost your WiFi signal across the home, from your garage to the front garden.

 When choosing an extender, you'll want to match your router's WiFi protocol and speed.
 You will likely have a WiFi 5 (802.11ac), WiFi 6 (802.11ax), or WiFi 6E (802.11ax) router.
 (If you have a WiFi 4 router (802.11n), see our recommendations below on investing in a new router.)
-You'll see the speed listed as AC (for WiFi 5), AX (for WiFi 6), or AXE (for 6E models), followed by numbers.
+You'll see the speed listed as AC (for WiFi 5), AX (for WiFi 6), AXE (for 6E models), or BE (for WiFi 7 models), followed by numbers.
 The numbers indicate the theoretical maximum throughput across all router bands, so AC750 would be 750Mbps, and AXE3000 would be 3000Mbps.

-If you bought a router or rent through your internet service provider, you'll want to see if they offer an extender.
+If you bought a router or rented it through your internet service provider, you'll want to see if they offer an extender.
 For instance, Comcast offers Xfinity xFi Pods extenders ($119 for one) which are configured for its routers.

-Or, you can use a powerline adapter, which plugs into wall electrical sockets and receives a signal through your home’s existing wiring with Ethernet ports allowing for wireless and wired connections to devices.
-The transmitter must be on the same circuit as the receiver for the adapters to work.
-Our pick for a powerline adapter is the TP-Link AV1300 Powerline WiFi Extender Kit ($119.99, on sale for $107.99) with AC1200 dual-band WiFi and three 1GB ethernet ports.
+Or, you can use a pair of powerline adapters, which plug into wall electrical sockets and transmit signals through your home’s existing wiring, allowing for wireless and wired connections to devices.
+The adapters must be on the same electrical circuit to work.
+Our pick for a powerline adapter solution is the TP-Link AV1300 Powerline WiFi Extender Kit ($119.99, on sale for $107.99) with AC1200 dual-band WiFi and three 1GB ethernet ports.

 If you're experiencing slow internet speeds, it may be time to consider upgrading your router.
 Older routers or those provided by your Internet Service Provider (ISP) may not support the latest WiFi protocols and can limit your internet speeds.
-For example, older routers may only support 802.11a/b/g/n protocols, which are slower than the newer WiFi 6 or 6E (802.11ax) protocols.
+For example, older routers may only support 802.11a/b/g/n protocols, which are slower than the newer WiFi 6 (802.11ac), WiFi 6E (802.11ax) or WiFi 7 (802.11be) protocols.

-We recommend investing in a router that can be part of a mesh WiFi system.
-Mesh WiFi routers work with extender nodes that piggyback on one another using an internal mesh network that blankets the home for better coverage than if you added stand-alone extenders.
+With more than a decade of router testing experience, we recommend investing in a router that can be part of a mesh WiFi system.
+Mesh WiFi routers work with extender nodes that piggyback on one another using an internal mesh network that blankets the home for better coverage than if you added standalone extenders.
 In addition, a mesh-compatible router doesn't cost more, and you'll be future-proofing your purchase.

-For a mesh WiFi System, we like the Eero 6+, which offers AX3000 connection speeds, easy setup, the newer WPA3 security protocol (which is compatible with older WPA2 devices), and a built-in smart home hub for controlling compatible Thread and Zigbee devices if you own Alexa devices.
-You can start with a single unit that covers up to 2200 sq ft. ($139.99), or if you have a larger home, a three-pack ($299.99) will cover up to 4,500 sq ft.
-If you're interested in parental controls, we recommend the TP-Link Deco X55 two-pack (AX3000, $199.99 for two, on sale for $167.72), which also covers homes up to 4,500 sq ft.
+We have tested a variety of WiFi mesh systems, and we like and use the Eero Pro 6E, which offers AXE5400 connection speeds, easy setup, the newer WPA3 security protocol (which is compatible with older WPA2 devices), and a built-in smart home hub for controlling compatible Thread and Zigbee devices if you own Alexa devices.
+You can start with a single unit that covers up to 2000 sq ft. ($159.99), or if you have a larger home, a two-pack ($399.99) will cover up to 4,000 sq ft.
+If you're interested in parental controls, we recommend the TP-Link Deco XE75 two-pack (AXE54000, $299.99 for two), which covers homes up to 5,400 sq ft.
+While we haven't used this model, we've used and liked other TP-Link routers in the line, and it receives high marks from professional reviewers and consumers.

 If you want to work on your computer in a location that doesn't get good WiFi, you can invest in a USB WiFi adapter to increase your reception range.
 These plug into a laptop or desktop USB port, overriding the computer’s in-built wireless function, and can increase the speed and stability of the connection, especially for older computers that might not support newer WiFi standards.

-We like the Netgear Nighthawk A8000 ($99.99, on sale for $79.00), which is a tri-band AXE3000 WiFi 6E adapter.
+We recommend the Netgear Nighthawk A8000 ($79.00), which is a tri-band AXE3000 WiFi 6E adapter.
 You can plug the adapter directly into a USB 3.0 Type-A port or use the included dock to place it for better reception.

 Natasha Stokes has been a technology writer for more than 10 years covering consumer tech issues, digital privacy and cybersecurity.
 As the features editor at TOP10VPN, she covered online censorship and surveillance that impact the lives of people around the world.
 Her work has also appeared on NBC News, BBC Worldwide, CNN, Time and Travel+Leisure.